blawson69/DeckOfIllusions/README.md

 This card will then be removed from the current deck and cannot be redrawn until the deck is reset.

+## Item Description

+Sending `!doi info` in chat will display a short description of the Deck of Illusions with a link to the compendium entry.

 ## Card Faces

 The SRD description of the Deck of Illusions suggests card equivalences with a standard deck of playing cards.
 These playing card faces may be displayed along with the corresponding creature(s) if desired but are not by default.
 To tell the script to display the card faces, send `!doi card` to toggle the display on and off. **GM only.**